 Old World climbing fern is a fern with climbing fronds.
 Dense growth of the plant can also be a fire hazard, enabling small ground fires to reach into tree canopies.

 The Conservancy has mobilized and leads a Florida partnership that addresses a most serious problem: the northward spread of Old World climbing fern (Lygodium microphyllum.)
 Central Florida Lygodium Strategy (CFLS) is “drawing a line on the vine” across central Florida, from the Gulf Coast to the Atlantic Ocean.
-See a map of known infestations of Old World climbing fern and the work being done to stop its spread.

 It is considered the greatest threat of Florida’s many invasive, non-native plants.
 It has nearly overwhelmed parts of south Florida and is quickly spreading north.
 The fern grows fronds up to 125 feet long.
 It spreads easily, grows quickly, suffocates native habitats and carries hot fire into treetops and wetlands where fire doesn’t belong.